missouri landscape

 B. Pest Control

-If your landscaping business involves applying pesticides, herbicides, or any chemical treatments for lawns, trees, or shrubs, you must get certified by the Missouri Department of Agriculture (MDA).
+If your landscaping business involves applying pesticides, herbicides, or any chemical treatments for lawns, trees, or shrubs, you must get certified by the Missouri Department of Agriculture (MDA), especially if you’re offering services like landscaping St Louis MO.

 i.
 Commercial Applicator License